twallema/influenza-USA/data/README.md

 ### Mobility

 + `commuting_flows_county_2016_2020.xlsx`: Contains the estimated number of commuters from county X to county Y, between 2016 and 2020.
 ACS warns that uncertainty on the estimates is high due to the inclusion of the pandemic year 2020.
+Row 6 was manually removed in MS Excel to match the format of the 2011-2015 dataset.
 Downloaded from https://www.census.gov/data/tables/2020/demo/metro-micro/commuting-flows-2020.html

 + `commuting_flows_county_2011_2015.xlsx`: Contains the estimated number of commuters from county X to county Y, between 2011 and 2015.
 Preferably used over the 2016-2020 survey because of the COVID-19 pandemic in 2020.
 Downloaded from https://www.census.gov/data/tables/2015/demo/metro-micro/commuting-flows-2015.html

 ### Geography

-#### cb_2018_us_state_5m
+#### cb_2022_us_state_500k

-+ Contains the shapefiles of the US states at a 1:5000000 resolution.
++ Contains the shapefiles of the US states at a 1:500k resolution.
 Downloaded from https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html

-#### cb_2018_us_county_5m
+#### cb_2022_us_county_500k

-+ Contains the shapefiles of the US counties at a 1:5000000 resolution.
++ Contains the shapefiles of the US counties at a 1:500k resolution.
 Downloaded from https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html

 ## Interim